haingo-raz/MyJourney/README.md

-# My Journey
+# About
-A web application where users can:
+MyJourney is a web application where users can:
- * Create an account.
+- Create an account.
- * Log in with authentication.
+- Log in with the created credentials or log out.
- * Log out.
- * Create their own workout routine by adding a video by title, duration and url.
+- Create their own workout routine by adding a title, YouTube video URL, and duration into a form.
- * Cross out workout that have been completed.
- * Rearrange workout with drag and drop.
+- Update an existing workout.
- * Delete a workout from a list.
+- Delete a workout from the list.
- * Re-schedule an appointment for the next day.

-The system should be able to:
- * Show the active page.
- * Show the total duration of daily workout.
- * Show the current date and year.
- * Store the details of users in an SQL database.
- * Provide feedback with the login form.
- * Provide feedback with the sign in form.
- * Provide feedback with the workout form.
- * Check if the workout title is more than 5 characters.
- * Check that the video url is a valid url.
- * Display the name of the logged in user.

-Future implementation:
- * A chatbot that can answer basic and customized questions.
- * Make the web app mobile responsive.
- * Display past workout history.
- * Duplicate past workout history for current day.
- * Unit testing
+# Technology
+## Frontend (this project)
+- React.js
+- SCSS
+## Backend
+- Node.js/Express
+- MySQL

-# Screenshots
+# UI
 ## Login
 ![Login](https://raw.githubusercontent.com/haingo-raz/MyJourney/master/public/UI/login.png)